aporlowski/pi-sdr/README.md

 #### Option 1: Install pi-topOS on Raspberry Pi when using pi-top[4] case

 1. First you need to install your Pi into your pi-top[4] case if not already done so.
 See this [youtube video](https://www.youtube.com/watch?v=38BCTsGrdiU) for instructions.

-> You can buy a pi-top[4] with a 4 GB Raspberry Pi 4 pre-installed from thier website.
-See the `pi-top[4] complete` kit.
-The `pi-top[4] diy` case was reccommended becuase it is assumed many users will already have a Raspberry Pi to begin with, it allows you the option to use an GB RAM model, and it is cheaper.

 2. Now we can install the OS.
 Download the pi-topOS from [here](https://www.pi-top.com/products/os)
 3. Extract the image from the zip file.
 3. Download the Raspberyy Pi Imager [software](https://www.raspberrypi.org/software/)